-Software product users can enter dead zone all the time - a state when the product offers no user information to know what to do next, what the product is doing, and the user has to wait for the “arrow” to appear to let them know what to do next, or what the product is currently doing.
+Software product users can enter dead zones as well.
+This is a state when the product offers no user information.
+What should the user do next?
+What is the product doing?
+Does the user need to wait for the “arrow” to appear to let them know what to do next, or what the product is currently doing?

 As a technical writer, I see this all the time when I document software.
 Sometimes, the only status information the product can provide IS the documentation.

 Good status information should include the following:

 - tell the user the end goal of the procedure, that is, the purpose of the procedure and perhaps were it fits in the context of a larger procedure

 - tell the user where they have been in the procedure.